 - 1 teaspoon toasted sesame oil

-- In a large pan or wok over high heat, add oil and garlic and cook for 1 minute, until garlic becomes fragrant.
+- In a large pan or wok over high heat, add oil and garlic and stir fry for 30 seconds, until the garlic becomes fragrant.

 - Add bell peppers, carrots, and shallots and cook for 2 minutes.